alexansaa/SimpleProjectManagement/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [Recipe app] <a name="about-project"></a>
+# 📖 [Simple Project Manager] <a name="about-project"></a>

-**[Recipe app]**
-The Recipe app keeps track of all your recipes, ingredients, and inventory.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Built with Ruby on Rails.
+**[Simple Project Manager]**
+The Simple Project Manager app keeps track of all your projects, tasks, comments and users.
+It will allow you to create new projects, add new task to the project, assign users to tasks, and adding new comments to tasks.
+Users are managed also by the program, so the application is stand alone.
+You can create an executable file out of the raw code on this repo.

+This application uses serialized local files to keep record of data stored.
+Instead of using al SpringBoot functionalities, this applications defines its own class for managing stored data into serialized files, which will map to objects arrays used by the application.

 ## 🛠 Built With <a name="built-with"></a>